lucapette/website/content/writing/the-appeal-of-static-typing.md

 Around 2013, I started looking into around for something more solid, possibly faster.
 I found Go.
 The language wasn't pretty but I loved how robust programs felt as soon as they compiled.
-Even though it was early days for the Go community, the tooling around the language was already advanced compared Ruby (with the obvious exception of dependency management).
+Even though it was early days for the Go community, the tooling around the language was already advanced compared to Ruby (with the obvious exception of dependency management).

 I then went back and forth between Ruby and Go for a few years.
 In 2017, I